 - Confer with physical therapy staff or others to discuss and evaluate patient information for planning, modifying, or coordinating treatment.

 - Administer active or passive manual therapeutic exercises, therapeutic massage, aquatic physical therapy, or heat, light, sound, or electrical modality treatments, such as ultrasound.

-Physical Therapist Assistants with little to no experience tend to make between $32640 and $44070 while the more experienced ones make over $65920 per year.
+Physical Therapist Assistants with little to no experience tend to make between $33780 and $46800 while the more experienced ones can earn over $68700 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Physical Therapist Assistant is to move to a higher paying state like TX.
-Right now, the highest paying states for Physical Therapist Assistants are TX, AK, CA, NJ and FL.
+One of the easiest ways to increase your salary as a Physical Therapist Assistant is to move to a higher paying state like TX.
+Right now, the highest paying states for Physical Therapist Assistants are TX, NJ, CT, CA and MA.

-3 other factors that can increase your salary as A Physical Therapist Assistant is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Physical Therapist Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Physical Therapist Assistants what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Physical Therapist Assistants what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons

 Here are some of the pros and cons of being a Physical Therapist Assistant.